Real Stories from a Recent DIY Retirement

 I used to specialize in Infectious Diseases, and now I specialize in Retirement Planning for DIY Investors.

 This is my real story of retirement.
-I am a DIY retiree, yet I have academic training in the topic.
+I am a DIY retiree, yet I have academic training.
+After two years of retirement, I don’t have (yet) a fool for a client.

 Posted in Retirement and tagged .